WLAN-Pi/wlanpi-profiler/CONTRIBUTING.md

 1. Avoid raising duplicate issues. *Please* use the GitHub issue search feature to check whether your bug report or feature request has been mentioned in the past.
-Duplicate bug reports and feature requests are a huge maintenance burden on the limited resources of the project.
-If it is clear from your report that you would have struggled to find the original, that's ok, but if searching for a selection of words in your issue title would have found the duplicate then the issue will likely be closed extremely abruptly.
+Duplicate bug reports and feature requests are a huge maintenance burden on the project maintainers.
+If it is clear from your report that you would have struggled to find the original, that's ok, but if searching for a selection of words in your issue title would have found the duplicate then the issue will likely be closed.

 2. When filing bug reports about exceptions or tracebacks, please include the *complete* traceback.
 Partial tracebacks, or just the exception text, are not helpful.
 Issues that do not contain complete tracebacks may be closed without warning.

 3. Make sure you provide a suitable amount of information to work with.
 This means you should provide: